CALL FOR VOLUNTEERS! JOIN EMERGENCY SUPPORT SERVICES (ESS)

 Emergency Information

-The City of Merritt primarily publishes information regarding ongoing emergencies on its Emergency Notices and Alerts page.
-The City may also publish emergency information through the following channels:
+The City of Merritt primarily publishes information regarding ongoing emergencies through VoyentAlert! and at merritt.ca/notices.
+The City may also publish emergency information through the following webpages:

 In addition to these channels, you are also encouraged to check the following resources for emergency information: